Zimmer's conjecture for actions of $\mathrm{SL}(m,\mathbb{Z})$: Preliminaries on measures, averaging, and Lyapunov exponents

 The second lemma summarizes the above abstract results in the setting of $G$ acting on $M^\alpha$.

-\begin{lemma} Let $s\in A$ and let $\nu$ be an $s$-invariant measure on $G/\Gamma$ with exponentially small mass.
-Let $\mu$ be an $s$-invariant measure on $M^\alpha$ projecting to $\nu$. \begin{enumerate} \item For any amenable subgroup $H\subset C_G(s)$, if $\nu$ is $H$-invariant then for any \Folner sequence $F_n$ in $H$ \begin{enumerate} \item the family $\{F_n \ast \mu\}$ has uniformly exponentially small mass and in the cusps; and \item for any subsequential limit $\mu'$ of $\{F_n \ast \mu\}$ we have
+\begin{lemma} Let $s\in A$ and let $\nu$ be an $s$-invariant measure on $G/\Gamma$ with exponentially small mass in the cusps.
+Let $\mu$ be an $s$-invariant measure on $M^\alpha$ projecting to $\nu$. \begin{enumerate} \item For any amenable subgroup $H\subset C_G(s)$, if $\nu$ is $H$-invariant then \begin{enumlemma} \item for any \Folner sequence of precompact sets $F_n$ in $H$, the family $\{F_n \ast \mu\}$ has uniformly exponentially small mass in the cusps; and \item for any subsequential limit $\mu'$ of $\{F_n \ast \mu\}$ we have